“Custom meal plans to your personalized macros now available! SHOP HERE

 Nuts: I used chopped walnuts.
 Substitute for pecans, walnuts or almonds or omit all together.

-brioche french toast casserole
+Slice of brioche french toast casserole topped with strawberries and syrup.

 How to make this breakfast casserole